-4.1 Ealing Council is responsible for preparing a 'Local Plan' (previously known as the 'Local Development Framework' or 'LDF' to guide development in the borough.
-This framework includes a number of adopted development plan documents which along with the London Plan form the statutory development plan for Ealing.
-The following development plan documents have been adopted or are being prepared:

-- Development Strategy 2026 this is the Ealing's core strategy for planning and development over the period from 2011 to 2026 and was adopted in April 2012; - Development Sites policy document this is Ealing's site specific allocations document and was adopted in December 2013; - Development Management policy document comprising generic policies to guide applications for development and was adopted in December 2013; - Joint West London Waste Plan comprising policies on the development of facilities for sustainable waste management and was adopted in July 2015. - Planning for Schools DPD this identifies possible sites for new and extended schools in the borough and was submitted for examination in public in July 2015 and is expected to be adopted by the end of the year, subject to a report by an independent Inspector appointed by the Secretary of State for Communities and Local Government.
+- 4.1 Ealing Council is responsible for preparing a Local Plan to guide development in the borough7.
+This Local Plan includes a number of adopted development plan documents (DPD) which, along with the London Plan form the statutory Development Plan for Ealing8.
+The following development plan documents have been adopted: - The London Plan this is the Mayor of London's spatial strategy development for the capital which was published in March 2021.
+It is an integral part of Ealing's Local Plan.
+Ealing's Local Plan must in general conformity with the London Plan. - Development Strategy 2026 this is the Ealing's core strategy for planning and development over the period from 2011 to 2026 and was adopted in April 2012; - Development Sites policy document this is Ealing's site-specific allocations document and was adopted in December 2013; - Development Management policy document comprising generic policies to guide applications for development and was adopted in December 2013; - Joint West London Waste Plan comprising policies on the development of facilities and safeguarded sites for sustainable waste management and was adopted in July 2015. - Planning for Schools DPD this identifies possible sites for new and extended schools in the borough and was adopted in May 2016.